profadityasaxena/Hadron/README.md

 - **Sentry**: For error tracking and monitoring.
 - **Shadcn**: For building a beautiful and accessible UI.
 - **Plaid**: To implement real-time banking functionality.
+- **Chart.js**: For creating interactive and visually appealing charts.
+- **Tailwind CSS**: For efficient and customizable styling.

 ## Features

 - Real-time banking transactions with other banks.
 - Secure authentication and user management.
 - Intuitive and responsive user interface.
+- Interactive charts for financial data visualization.
 - Error tracking and performance monitoring.

 ## Getting Started